V-Le/OpenVAS-Scanning-Lab/readme.md

 	- Save
 - Click the Play button to launch the new Credentialed Scan, wait for it to finish
 	- It will take longer than the last one.
 Wait for it to finish

+## Observing authenticated scan results
 - After the credentialed scan finishes, you can immediately see the difference in findings:
 - Check SMB Login under “Results”
 - Further inspect the individual vulnerabilities and see all the Criticals from the out-of-date FireFox

-## Observing authenticated scan results

 ## Remediating software vulnerabilities
+- Log back into your Win10-Vulnerable VM
+- Uninstall Adobe Reader, VLC Player, and Firefox
+- Restart the VM
+- Re-initiate the “Scan - Azure Vulnerable VMs - Credentialed” scan and observe the results to verify remediations.

 ## Further Recommendations